Use the nifty SuperCook tool to reduce food waste, use up ingredients and give you decent recipes with stuff you’ve got left in your cupboards.

 If you’ve got someone at home who isn’t able to eat certain foods when you put in ingredients it will show you foods with what you’ve entered.

 So, if you want to avoid dairy or wheat, then just don’t add them and you’ll avoid all recipes with those food types.

-As you start adding ingredients, you are able to choose a particular diet.
-So, if you’re vegan, vegetarian, pescatarian, gluten-free or lactose-free you can make sure that certain recipes are hidden.
+As you start adding ingredients, you can choose a particular diet.
+So, if you’re vegan, vegetarian, pescatarian, gluten-free or lactose-free, you can make sure that certain recipes are hidden.